crnobog69/gn/README.md

-# gn - URL Redirector

-A simple, minimalistic URL redirect extension for Brave browser with Catppuccin Mocha theme.

-## Features

-- 🔀 Simple URL redirects
-- 🛤️ **Preserve Path** option - redirects maintain the full path (e.g., `github.com/user/repo` → `github.io/user/repo`)
-- ✏️ **Edit rules** - modify existing rules easily
-- 📋 **Copy/Paste rules** - share rules between devices
-- 📤 **Export/Import** - backup and restore all rules
-- 🗂️ **Collapsible rules** - keep your list organized
-- 🎨 Beautiful Catppuccin Mocha theme
-- ⚡ Lightweight and fast
-- 🔒 Privacy-focused - all data stored locally

-## Installation

-1. Open Brave browser
-2. Navigate to `brave://extensions/`
-3. Enable "Developer mode" in the top right
-4. Click "Load unpacked"
-5. Select the `gn` folder

-## Usage

-1. Click the extension icon in your toolbar
-2. Enter the "From" URL (e.g., `github.com`)
-3. Enter the "To" URL (e.g., `github.io`)
-4. Check "Preserve Path" if you want to maintain the URL path during redirect
-5. Click "Add Rule"

-### Managing Rules

-- **Edit**: Click the "Edit" button to modify a rule
-- **Copy**: Click "Copy" to copy a rule to clipboard, then paste into the form
-- **Delete**: Remove unwanted rules
-- **Collapse**: Click on a rule header to collapse/expand it
-- **Collapse All/Expand All**: Bulk collapse or expand all rules

-### Export/Import

-- **Export All**: Download all rules as a JSON file for backup
-- **Import**: Load rules from a previously exported JSON file

-### Preserve Path Feature

-When **Preserve Path** is enabled:
+# gn

+a simple url redirect extension for brave browser with catppuccin mocha theme.

+"one must imagine sisyphus sleeping."

+## features

+- simple url redirects
+- preserve path option - redirects maintain the full path
+- edit rules - modify existing rules easily
+- copy/paste rules - share rules between devices
+- export/import - backup and restore all rules
+- collapsible rules - keep your list organized
+- catppuccin mocha theme
+- lightweight and fast
+- privacy-focused - all data stored locally

+## installation

+1. open brave browser
+2. navigate to `brave://extensions/`
+3. enable "developer mode" in the top right
+4. click "load unpacked"
+5. select the `gn` folder

+## usage

+### adding rules

+1. click the extension icon in your toolbar
+2. enter the "from" url (e.g., `github.com`)
+3. enter the "to" url (e.g., `github.io`)
+4. check "preserve path" if you want to maintain the url path during redirect
+5. click "add"

+### managing rules

+- edit: click the "edit" button to modify a rule
+- copy: click "copy" to copy a rule to clipboard, then paste into the form
+- delete: remove unwanted rules
+- collapse: click on a rule header to collapse/expand it
+- double-click the "rules" header to delete all rules

+### preserve path feature

+when preserve path is enabled:
 - `github.com/user/repo` → `github.io/user/repo`
-- The entire path, query parameters, and hash are preserved
+- the entire path, query parameters, and hash are preserved

-When disabled:
+when disabled:
 - `github.com/user/repo` → `github.io`
-- Only redirects to the base URL
+- only redirects to the base url

-## Example Use Cases
+### export/import

+- export: download all rules as a json file for backup
+- import: load rules from a previously exported json file

+## example use cases

-- Redirect from a shut-down domain to its backup
+- redirect from a shut-down domain to its backup
-- Force HTTPS versions of sites
+- force https versions of sites
-- Redirect to alternative frontends (e.g., YouTube → Invidious)
+- redirect to alternative frontends (e.g., youtube → invidious)
-- Personal domain shortcuts
+- personal domain shortcuts

-## Theme
+## theme

-Uses the beautiful [Catppuccin Mocha](https://github.com/catppuccin/catppuccin) color palette.
+uses the beautiful catppuccin mocha color palette.

-## License
+## license

-MIT License - see LICENSE file for details
+mit license - see license file for details